dashashaurka/rsschool-cv/cv.md

 GIUST, management

->IT-Academy'21
+>IT-Academy'22

 Fundamentals of web technologies (32 hours)

-Basics of HTML CSS  Bootstrap and jquery  Web hosting
+Basics of HTML and CSS,  Bootstrap and jquery,  Web hosting

->IT-Academy'21
+>IT-Academy'22

 Website development using HTML, CSS and JavaScript (100 hours)